sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 ama-search "pump seal replacement interval"
 ```

-The search path:
+The default search path:

 1. Creates an embedding for the query with the configured provider.
-2. Loads local vectors with the same model and dimensions.
+2. Ranks matching local vectors by cosine similarity.
-3. Calculates cosine similarity locally.
+3. Independently ranks exact text matches with SQLite FTS5 and BM25.
+4. Combines the two ordered candidate lists with weighted reciprocal rank
+   fusion (RRF).
-4. Returns the highest-scoring children with filename, source location and their
+5. Returns the highest-scoring children with filename, source location and their
    larger parent context.

+The public `score` is the fused RRF score normalised to a maximum of `1`.
+The
+API also exposes the raw `semantic_score`, `lexical_score` and
+`retrieval_methods` for diagnosis.
+Raw scores from the two retrieval methods
+are not added together because they have different scales.

 The child remains the precise retrieval anchor.
 Grounded answering deduplicates
 children belonging to the same parent and sends the larger parent section as